Alternatives to Flood by Tricentis

 Creating Scripts: Flood vs. LoadView

-Lastly, Flood users have another option, called Element, which is a browser-based tool that was developed by Tricentis.
-This allows users to run scripts within a real browser, specifically, Chrome.
-The scripts need to be built separately in JavaScript prior to uploading and launching your load test, so you need to understand the JavaScript language in order to do so.
-The scripts that are created with any of these open-source and proprietary tools can then be launched in Flood, which handles the infrastructure, execution, and reporting of the load tests.
+Lastly, Flood users had another option, called Element, which is a browser-based tool that was developed by Tricentis.
+This allowed users to run scripts within a real browser, specifically, Chrome.
+The scripts needed to be built separately in JavaScript prior to uploading and launching your load test, so you need to understand the JavaScript language in order to do so.
+The scripts that were created with any of these open-source and proprietary tools can then be launched in Flood, which handles the infrastructure, execution, and reporting of the load tests.

 Unlike some of the programming language support options with Flood, The EveryStep Web Recorder is easy to use and there is no scripting experience required.